-AS THE UEFA Champions League marks the 60th anniversary of its first final, Game of the People looks at how the competition proved to be the catalyst for the creation of Europe’s first super club.
+ON THE eve of the UEFA Champions League final, Game of the People looks at how the competition proved to be the catalyst for the creation of Europe’s first super club.

-The fact that half of those 10 victories were achieved before Barcelona had not allowed regional priorities to cloud their judgement says plenty about the determination of Real to become Europe’s first dominant force.
+The fact that around half of those 11 victories were achieved before Barcelona had not allowed regional priorities to cloud their judgement says plenty about the determination of Real to become Europe’s first dominant force.
 It has as much to do with politics as it has with the game itself.

 Doing the continental